 Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Alabama.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

-Alabama is Homeschool-Friendly by Rhonda
+Alabama is Homeschool-Friendly

-Rhonda's Typical Homeschooling Day
+Suggestions for a Typical Homeschooling Day

 Time4Learning is vibrant, engaging, educational, and funny.
 It sure beats our previous homeschool curriculum which was textbook/workbook based.

 Time4Learning is so effective that very little intervention is required.
 This works great if you’re homeschooling multiple children.